MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/assistants-typescript.md

 An individual assistant can access up to 128 tools including `code interpreter`, and any custom tools you create via [functions](../how-to/assistant-functions.md).

-## Create a new JavaScript application
+## Create a new TypeScript application

 #### [Microsoft Entra ID](#tab/typescript-keyless)